logzio/logz-docs/_source/user-guide/lookups/index.md

 1. To delete an existing element, hover over the element in the table, click **delete** <i class="li li-trash"></i> , and **Confirm** or **Cancel** the action.

 ##### Create or edit a lookup list via CSV file upload

+When uploading a CSV lookup list, make sure the file name **is no longer than 39 characters**.
+{:.info-box.note}

 Create a large lookup list of up to 200 elements, or update the elements of an existing list with a CSV file.